 When posting by email, italics and bold formatting work well, but colours and other font changes do not.
-If you wish to use hyperlinks embed them in relevant text, and check that your hyperlinks are live.
+If you wish to use hyperlinks embed them in in relevant text, and check that your hyperlinks are live.
 Avoid hyperlinks for pay-walled pages.
-Hyperlinks to previous P & I articles will be added by an editor.
+Hyperlinks to previous P & I articles will be added by the Editor.